code-onigiri/skygreg-wiki-ja/Home.md

-Welcome to the Sky-Greg wiki!
+Welcome to the Sky Greg wiki!

+This wiki will contain information relating to the Sky Greg modpack.